richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 Inventories define the set of machines that we run against.
 For the openjdk-infrastructure repository the master list of machines is stored in the `ansible/inventory.yml` file.
 This is not in the format which AWX expects, so we another script to parse it.
 Create an inventory as follows:

 - NAME: Dynamic inventory from github
-- ORGANISATION: AdoptOpenJDK
+- ORGANISATION: Adoptium (Was AdoptOpenJDK)

 The save, and under the `SOURCES` tab you will need to create a new entry, which I have called `Dynamic inventory source` which specifies how to populate the inventory.
 Use the following settings:

 - NAME: Dynamic inventory source
 - SOURCE: Sourced from a Project
-- PROJECT: adoptopenjdk/openjdk-infrastructure
+- PROJECT: adoptium/infrastructure (Was adoptopenjdk/openjdk-infrastructure)
-- INVENTORY FILE: `ansible/plugins/adoptopenjdk_yaml.py`
+- INVENTORY FILE: `ansible/plugins/inventory/adoptopenjdk_yaml.py`
 - UPDATE OPTIONS: `OVERWRITE` and `OVERWRITE_VARIABLES`

 You can also use the `SCHEDULES` tab within the source definition to tell AWX to resync periodically with github, or you can re-run when you update the entries.